divio/django-simple-sso/README.rst

 Client
 ======

-The server is a Django website that provides login via SSO using the **Server**.
+The client is a Django website that provides login via SSO using the **Server**.
 It does not hold any user information.

 Key